MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/emea-amount-printing-forms.md

 This topic provides information about how to update how amounts are displayed on reports and other documents for Estonia, Latvia, Lithuania, Poland, Czech Republic, Hungary, and Russia.

 For legal entities in Estonia, Latvia, Lithuania, Poland, Czech Republic, Hungary, and Russia, you can set up full names and short names for currency units and subunits.
 These names can be used to transform how amounts are represented on documents and reports.
-For example: The amount **LTL 100.20** can be displayed as **100 Litas 20 Centas**.
+For example, the amount **LTL 100.20** can be displayed as **100 Litas 20 Centas**.

 ## Set up full and short names for currency units and subunits
 To set up full and short names for currency units and subunits for a language, complete the following steps:

 1. Open the **Currencies** page.
 2. Select a currency.
-3. On the Action Pane, click **Declension**.
+3. On the Action Pane, select **Declension**.
-4. To add full name and short name for a language, click **New** and complete the following fields.
+4. To add full name and short name for a language, select **New** and enter information the following fields.

    |                                                                        |                                                                                                                                                                                                                                                                        |
    |------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|